Jim-JMCD/TestFilesCreate/README.md

     Total data files............1000
     Do you want to proceed? (y/n)

-## Comaparitive testing of Data Compression and Deduplication
+## Comaparitive testing of data compression and deduplication
-TestFileCreate can be used as a standardised method for compaing data storage reduction techniques.
+TestFileCreate can be used as a standardised method for comparing data storage reduction techniques.

 In these examples the __Data Complexity__ is set by the __-P option__.
 A data complexity of 10 = -P 10 and a data complexity of 12 = -P 12

-For more information see [TestFilesCreate datasheet ](https://github.com/Jim-JMCD/TestFilesCreate/blob/7036c2ac65caa5a5fc59a901c0d0cb65f3de16d9/TestFilesCreate-Datasheet.pdf ).
+For more information on the creation of the charts see [TestFilesCreate datasheet ](https://github.com/Jim-JMCD/TestFilesCreate/blob/7036c2ac65caa5a5fc59a901c0d0cb65f3de16d9/TestFilesCreate-Datasheet.pdf ).

 ![Test Image](https://github.com/Jim-JMCD/TestFilesCreate/blob/7036c2ac65caa5a5fc59a901c0d0cb65f3de16d9/image)